-- (1) Contests With Non-participating Schools.
+- Contests With Non-participating Schools.
 A defeat by a non-participating Texas public high school shall eliminate a school so defeated from the district race. - (2) Contests With Non-school Teams.
 A school team that competes against or participates in a tournament with a non-school team, composed of one or more UIL participant high school students with remaining eligibility in that sport, (whether or not academically eligible), shall not represent the district in that sport. - (3) Participating With Other Leagues.
-A UIL

-- member school that participates in an athletic activity offered by the UIL in a non-UIL league under the auspices of any other sanctioning organization is subject to the range of penalties, up to and including suspension from UIL athletic activities. - (v) JUNIOR HIGH ATHLETICS.
+A UIL member school that participates in an athletic activity offered by the UIL in a non-UIL league under the auspices of any other sanctioning organization is subject to the range of penalties, up to and including suspension from UIL athletic activities.
+This provision applies to a non-enrolled (home schooled) student participating in accordance with section 33.0832 of the Texas Education Code. - (v) JUNIOR HIGH ATHLETICS.
 All athletic rules for seventh and eighth grades are listed in Sections 1400, 1401 and 1478 of the Contest Rules. - (w) JURISDICTION OF INTERDISTRICT DIS-PUTES.
 The State Executive Committee shall have jurisdiction in all disputes arising between district winners that have been duly certified. - (x) CHEERLEADERS; SPIRIT GROUPS.
 All cheer and spirit performances at any UIL activity shall be in accordance with safety standards as prescribed by the National Federation High School Spirit Handbook.
-Cheerleading sponsors are required to complete a course regarding Safety/Risk Minimization for Cheerleading and present proof of course completion to the school district. - (y) CONCUSSION MANAGEMENT PROTOCOL.
-At all UIL athletic activities (including practices and contests), including cheerleading, schools shall implement and follow a concussion management protocol as prescribed by Texas Education Code Section 38 Subchapter D. - (z) AUTOMATED EXTERNAL DEFIBRILLA-TOR (AED).
-Each high school campus shall have at least one Automated External Defibrillator (AED) available on the premises.
-Additionally, each high school campus shall develop a plan for implementation, coordination and maintenance of its AED program.
+Cheerleading sponsors are required to complete a course regarding Safety/Risk Mini-